eaobservatory/hedwig/doc/user/profile.rst

 * The institution name is spelled incorrectly.
 * The address is wrong or has changed.

-To get started, click on the name of your institution on your profile page.
+To get started, click
+the link "View this institution's information" on your profile page.
 This will take you to the institution view.
 Here you will see a list of the members of the institution.